shivanshu014/Delta-Demo/README.md

 # Delta-Demo
-This is the Demo file for git and Github class
+This is the Demo file for git and Github class.